 Is Guerilla Filmmaking Illegal?

-Guerrilla filmmaking is a term that generally refers to low-budget film making.
-But, in this day and age of the internet with all its social media channels, the most important aspect of guerrilla filmmaking is really the marketing.
+Guerrilla filmmaking is a term that generally refers to low-budget filmmaking.
+But, in this day and age of the internet with all its social media channels, the most important aspect for guerrilla filmmaking is really the marketing.

 Telling your own story – to generate buzz, build hype and interest, and ultimately send traffic to your main website – is what guerrilla filmmaking is all about.
 In fact, the actual filming part is quite secondary.
 Sure, it’s essential to get good footage but you can do that work with a consumer-grade camera or even a smartphone.

 So let’s start by having a look at exactly what sort of films qualify as guerrilla films: They’re usually ultra low budget films.
 They’re usually shot on consumer grade cameras such as DSLR’s or even mobile phones.

 They’re often shot by students or first time filmmakers (guerrilla filmmakers) because they don’t have access to professional equipment or crew members They’re shot in a very short amount of time (minutes)

 Guerilla Filmmaking Tips: Learn How To Covertly Make Films They’re not meant for commercial release in cinemas – although some may be later adapted for that purpose.
 If you’ve got one thing in common with those films above then you probably aren’t shooting a guerrilla film – you.

 As a filmmaker, you want to know how to get better at your craft.
 You’re here because you want to know the steps you can take to improve your filmmaking.
 How do you get better at filmmaking?
 The best way to become a better filmmaker is to keep making films.
 As you make more films, you’ll learn from your mistakes and you’ll perfect your skills.